habibkhan099/Machine-Learning-Lab/README.md

 ## Acknowledgments

 - The labs in this repository are inspired by various open-source machine learning projects and tutorials.
-- Special thanks to the instructors and peers who provided guidance and support during the coursework.
+- Special thanks to the instructors **Dr. Waqar Ahmad** and peers who provided guidance and support during the coursework.

 ---